How does a flush valve work? This is the question that most people (curious ones) have in their minds.

 Once this chamber fills up with water, any more pressing on your handle will cause another amount of water from inside of it to be released into whatever kind of sewage system has been installed underneath or around where you live.

-A dual flush valve is a toilet fixture with two buttons, one for each tank inside the tank.
+A dual flush valve is a toilet fixture with two buttons.
 The button on the left is for flushing one half of the tank, and the button on the right is for flushing the other half.

-Its good to read our blog on How To Flush a Dual Flush Toilet to get more information about ut.
+Its good to read our blog on How To Flush a Dual Flush Toilet to get more information about it.

 Push button flush valves are flush valve that uses a push button mechanism to open the valve.
 They are usually used in toilets but can also be used with gravity or pressure systems.